 Glam Up Your Living Spaces with Handmade Afghan Tribal Rugs

 Inspired by the art of ancient cultures, Afghan tribal rugs create a welcoming environment inside your home.
 They can be the perfect centerpiece for your living room or can be integrated with other elements of the décor to enhance the appeal.
 At QALEEN, we offer a wide range of beautiful Afghan tribal rugs made by the skilled nomad tribes of Afghanistan.
 They are woven from quality fibers and go well with both contemporary rugs and traditional spaces.
-So wait no more and start exploring our category of Afghan tribal rugs to choose from.
+So, wait no more and start exploring our category of Afghan tribal rugs to choose from.

 SHOP ONLINE AFGHAN TRIBAL RUGS NOW!

-Some Fascinating Facts about Afghan Tribal Rugs
+Some Fascinating Facts About Handwoven Afghan Tribal Rugs

-They are traditionally made in Afghanistan.
+Tribal rugs are traditionally made in Afghanistan.
 Some of the Afghan rugs are woven by Afghan refugees settled in Pakistan.
 Afghani tribes like the Pashtuns, the Tajiks, the Uzbeks, and the Hazaras have been weaving the rugs for thousands of years.

 Afghani rugs display a wonderful confluence of diverse cultures across Central Asia, thanks to the spree of invasion and trade.

-It has transformed the appearance and materials of Afghani carpets over the years.
+The trade has transformed the appearance and materials of Afghani carpets over the years.
 For example, the war rug tradition was triggered by the Soviet occupation of Afghanistan from 1979.
 It prompted the rug makers to incorporate the apparatus of war into their designs.

-Handmade Paksitani Rugs have been deeply rooted in the Afghani culture.
+Handmade Paksitani Rugs have also been deeply rooted in the Afghani culture.
 It is one of the dowry items carried by a bride while moving to her in-laws.
 A pentagonal knotted rug is used to flank the bride’s camel.
 The women of Afghani tribes were mostly employed in carpet making.
-It took almost a year to make a full-size rug.
+It took almost a year to make a full-size suzani rugs.
 If a large tribe defeated a smaller one, the surrendered tribe was forced to prevent knotting main carpets with their göl or to stop weaving main carpets altogether.

-Afghan rug has been the winner of international awards held every year in Hamburg, Germany in 2008, 2013 and 2014.
+Afghan tribal rug has been the winner of international awards held every year in Hamburg, Germany in 2008, 2013 and 2014.

 Identifying the Hallmarks of Afghan Tribal Rugs

-Afghan carpets feature geometric patterns, tribal symbols, and extensive details.
+Afghan tribal carpets feature geometric patterns, tribal symbols, and extensive details.
 They have similar patterns with Persian rugs.

 Afghanistan is one of the few places that still use vegetable and natural dye in the rug weaving process.
 The use of vegetable dye is more common among the tribal rugs, particularly some Balochi Afghan rugs.
-Here we have rounded up the major Afghan tribal rug types, color, material, and size.
+Here we have rounded up the major and best Afghan tribal rug types, styles, color, material, and size.